pce-uw-jscript400/w2-express/readme.md

 - **Your Answer:**

-## it is a callback method which checks the validity of the input by checking status code, required keys and also checks if it has unnecessary keys.
+## it is a callback method which checks the validity of the input by checking status code, required keys and also checks if it has unnecessary keys or if the body is empty.

 - **Question:** Try creating a new vegetable.
 Then, try restarting your server.
 What happens to the data you posted and why?

 - **Your Answer:**

-##
+## it's gone because we are not saving it anywhere like a database.

 - **Question:** Take a look at the last two `app.use()` methods at the end of the file.
 Describe how both work and what `err` is refers to.

 - **Your Answer:**

+## The first one is just general app.use to informe the client that it couldn't find the route or the method requsted by the client.
+Second one coms to play just when we have an error re-directed by helpers.validate middleware using the next(err) function.

 - **Question:** Take a look at the `package.json` file.
 What is [standardjs](https://standardjs.com/) and what will it do for you?

 - **Your Answer:**

+## Automatically formats the code and lets us know our code doesn't follow standard js style.

 #### Resources